 STRIDE

-The STRIDE threat model defines threats in six categories.
+Microsoft’s STRIDE model remains a cornerstone in threat modeling, offering a memorable mnemonic and structured approach.
 This approach to threat modeling was defined by Loren Kohnfelder and Praerit Garg.
 They published this as part of an initiative taken by Microsoft in 1999 to harden its products against security vulnerabilities.
 This document can be found here .
+The STRIDE threat model defines threats in six categories.
 This framework and mnemonic were designed to help identify the types of attacks that software tends to experience.
-STRIDE stands for
+STRIDE helps architects and engineers think about:

 - Spoofing - Spoofing is the unauthorized use of identity markers, such as a username and password, to gain access to assets.
 Threats in the spoofing category also include an adversary creating and exploiting confusion about the identity of someone or something.
 Other examples of spoofing identity are forging an email address or the modification of header information in a request with the purpose of gaining unauthorized access to a software system.